 - The Moderna vaccine has been approved for emergency authorization and distribution is anticipated to begin immediately.
 You can read more about it here.

 - The ALS Association is reaching out to all parties who can expedite the availability of vaccine for people living with ALS and their caregivers.
 This includes the CDC and governors in every state.
 We are also in regular communication with leaders and physicians in the ALS community for their insights and influence to prioritize people with ALS and their caregivers.

 - As of now, there is still no guarantee that people living with ALS will receive the vaccine before the general population.
 It seems likely that people with ALS will receive the vaccine in the latter stages of the first phase of distribution and after frontline health care workers, people in nursing homes and long-term care facilities, and essential workers.

-- There is no information that suggests that caregivers and household members of people with high-risk conditions such as ALS will be given priority access to a vaccine.
+- There is no information that suggests that caregivers and household members of people with high-risk conditions such as ALS will be given universal priority access to a vaccine.
 Allocations are being prescribed on a state-by-state basis so be sure to check to see whether or not at-home caregivers are eligible for priority vaccine access in your state.